GOBI8450/nerd_detector/README.md

 breadboard

-*this dosent really tracking which one is a nerd who isnt but it is really funny project.
+*this code and project does not really identify which one is a nerd who isnt a nerd sadly. but it is really funny project.